 - lost people,

-- any lost matters in your life which are important to you,
+- any lost matters in your life which are essential to you,

 - difficulties in the family